emarock/mailfix/README.md

 ```

-Anonymization is enabled by default with a pre-defined secret; it can
+Anonymization is enabled by default with a pre-defined secret (that
-be disabled by providing an empty string.
+should be changed); it can be disabled by providing an empty string.

 ## Installation